mnxcotton/Depression-Veterans/README.md

 In addition, memory, sleep, work capability, and recreational activity levels were among the factors associated with depression in the selected analyzed sample.

 ## Note
 This repository is a portfolio summary of a completed academic project.
 The full source code and dataset are not included.
+© 2026 Maria Nguyen.
+Academic portfolio work.
+Please do not submit or represent this work as your own.